Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - How has social media helped solve and create problems in countries outside the U.S.?

-- Will governments like China continue to be able to control citizens' access to the Internet and social media?
+- Will governments like China and North Korea continue to be able to control citizens' access to the Internet and social media?

 - How do social media, texting, cell phones, and the Internet make the world bigger?
 Smaller?